 How Will Federal EPA Policy Changes Impact Refrigerant Regulations in 2021?

 Is your company’s practices in line with the federal EPA policy changes that are already underway and will impact refrigerant regulations in 2021?
-In the past month alone, numerous regulatory activities have showcased the shift that will occur with federal refrigerant policy.
+In the past month alone, numerous regulatory activities have showcased the shift that will occur with federal refrigerant policy to work toward environmental sustainability.

-For instance, there have been several executive orders on the climate and environment; additionally, the EPA is tasked with the implementation of the AIM Act, which will impact the management of HFC refrigerants.
+For instance, there have been several executive orders on the climate and environment to address companies’ environmental footprints; additionally, the EPA is tasked with the implementation of the AIM Act, which will impact refrigerant tracking and management of HFC refrigerants for corporate sustainability.

 Thus, at the federal level, 2021 will be an action-packed year; in fact, EPA policy is already changing and can impact refrigerant management in the near-term, including your own operations.